Sass is what CSS should be. It adds variables, nesting, mixins and more to regular CSS.

 First, make sure you've read Setting Language Options.

-To set options for all Sass files in a project simultaneously, open Project Settings and choose the Sass category under Languages.
+To set options for all Sass files in a project simultaneously, open Project Settings > Sass.
 To change options for just one file, select it and use the inspector pane shown above.

 Choose Compressed for the smallest CSS files.
-The other options yield pretty-printed CSS, but you don't need that because you'll use source maps.
+The other options produce pretty-printed CSS, but you won't need that if you use source maps.

 This places a *.map file next to the compiled CSS.
 Browsers use this file to show you the original Sass code in the web inspector instead of the compiled CSS.